amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 Parameters for input (if nothing is specified attempts to read from a webcam with default values)

-	-f <filename, the video file being input>
+    -f <filename, the video file being input, can specify multiple files>
     -device <device_num, the webcam from which to read images (default 0)>
-	-fd <depth directory, the directory where depth files are stored (deprecated)>
+    -fd <depth directory, the directory where depth files are stored (deprecated)> -root <the root of input and output directories>

 Optional camera parameters for proper head pose visualization